Resolver's top tips for a smooth Black Friday

 2) Is it actually a bargain?

 Bargains aren't always bargains on Black Friday.
-Many stores seek to clear old stock and models ready for 2017 – so do your research and compare prices to be sure you're getting a great deal.
-For example, just because a £300 laptop has £100 off, it doesn't mean it represents better value than another that is much newer and faster and not in Black Friday sales but that actually still has £100 off through a general discount and costs around the same.
+Many stores seek to clear old stock and models ready for 2019 – so do your research and compare prices to be sure you're getting a great deal.
+For example, just because a £300 laptop has £100 off, it doesn't mean it represents better value than another that is newer, faster and not in Black Friday sales but costs around the same.

 3) Know the returns policy